Get Personal Loan Rates

 By clicking "See Offers" you'll be directed to our ultimate parent company, LendingTree.
 You may or may not be matched with the specific lender you clicked on, but up to five different lenders based on your creditworthiness.

-We looked through dozens of lenders that offer debt consolidation loans to find the best loan companies that offer attractive options for borrowers with bad credit.
+We looked through dozens of lenders that offer debt consolidation loans to find the top loan companies with attractive options for borrowers with bad credit.
 To help you with your search, we've compiled those lenders into a list of the best debt consolidation options by credit score.
 While these lenders do have options for bad credit borrowers, not everyone will qualify, so you should shop around to find the best option for you.

 How to Get a Debt Consolidation Loan with Bad Credit